 Efforts to demonstrate its value frequently fall short since success can’t be definitively attributed to localization.
 It’s seen as a result of strategy, not the driver.
 Meanwhile, when a company sees no success, localization often bears the brunt of poor strategic decisions.

-c) it’s hard to explain the importance because it’s not important (to them).
+c) it’s hard to explain the importance because it’s important (to them)

 Most localization managers are trying too hard to prove the value of localization and talk excessively about it.
 However, that’s not what GTM teams actually want to discuss or hear.
 What matters to them are the business outcomes.